 - Automate payment invoices breaking down the transaction and registration.

 - Offer payment plans and auto-billing to ease costs.
-This is especially important in tough times like these.

 - Provide comprehensive payment reporting using a centralized system that both registration coordinators and accountants can access